 To help you understand more about how a PREP account works, please read:

 Pensions aren’t always for when you fully retire.
-If you have reached your preservation age and you are looking for a strategy to reduce your working hours without reducing your income, or boost your superannuation savings, then the APSS Pre-retirement pension (PREP) might be just what you've been looking for.
-Depending on your age, there may be tax advantages to opening up a PREP account in the APSS.
+If you have reached your preservation age and you are looking for a strategy to reduce your working hours without reducing your income, or boost your superannuation savings, then an APSS Pension can be used to transition to retirement.

 How does it work?